coq-community/templates/README.md

 or `circleci: true`.

-For `coq-community` projects, using `travis: true` is currently disabled due to a very limed build-time allowance from Travis.
+For `coq-community` projects, using `travis: true` is currently disabled due to a very limited build-time allowance from Travis.
 Using GitHub actions is a reasonable choice.

 If you only want to generate certain files, you can specify them as arguments to the shell script: